tributech-solutions/tributech-oem-module-api/README.md

 ```
 * The parameter 'data' is the response of the oem module.
 * The parameter 'cmd_len' is the length of the response message.
-* The return value represents the connection status of the OEM and can be either 0 = offline, 1 = online, 2= subscribed to the node. the full OEM functionalities are only available if the connection status shows 2.
+* The return value represents the connection status of the OEM and can be either 0 = offline, 1 = online, 2 = subscribed to the node.
+The full OEM functionalities are only available if the connection status shows 2.

 ## increase the transaction number
 This functions increases the 'transaction_nr_dec' by one and converts it to string 'transaction_nr_string'.